microsoft/Tools-for-Health-Data-Anonymization/README.md

 1. If the input date/dateTime/instant value does not contain an exact day, for example dates with only a year ("yyyy") or only a year and month ("yyyy-MM"), the date cannot be shifted and redaction will be applied.
 2. If the input date/dateTime/instant value is indicative of age over 89, it will be redacted (including year) according to HIPAA Safe Harbor Method.
 3. If the input dateTime/instant value contains time, time will be redacted.
 Time zone will keep unchanged.

+## Crypto-hash method
+You can specify the crypto-hash method in the configuration file.
+We use HMAC-SHA256 algorithm, which outputs a Hex encoded representation of the hashed output (for example, ```a3c024f01cccb3b63457d848b0d2f89c1f744a3d```).
+Considering anonymization output conformance, we recommend you not to specify crypto hash method for FHIR elements with special format requirements like *date*, *datetime*, *url*, etc.

+A typical scenario is to replace resource ids across FHIR resources via crypto hashing.
+With a specific hash key, same resource ids that reside in resources and references will be hashed to a same value.
+There is a special case when crypto hashing a [literal reference](https://www.hl7.org/fhir/references.html#literal) element.
+We capture and transform only the id part from a reference, for example, reference ```Patient/123``` will be hashed to ```Patient/a3c024f01cccb3b63457d848b0d2f89c1f744a3d```.
+In this way, you can easily resolve references across anonymized FHIR resources.

 # Resources